TRN (Transaction Reference Number)

 How do I look up a TRN?

-Paste the TRN into the Ohmyfin SWIFT tracker.
-If the payment can be located in the SWIFT network, Ohmyfin will return its latest status.
+Paste the TRN into the Ohmyfin SWIFT tracker at ohmyfin.org.
+If the payment can be located via the SWIFT network, Ohmyfin returns its latest status.
+For a confirmed in-bank lookup, contact the issuing bank's payments team with the TRN and the value date.

 Get 100 free credits — track unlimited SWIFT payments